 Brandon, son of Carl and Carrie Abshire, is a 1998 graduate of Kaplan High School in Kaplan, Louisiana.
 Brandon majored in Computer Science at the University of Louisiana at Lafayette before moving to San Diego in 2000.
 He has worked in web and database development for several years.
-After 6 years at Qualcomm, Brandon is now using his web and database skills at Sharp HealthCare as a Database Administrator.
+After 6 years at Qualcomm, Brandon spent 8 years at Sharp HealthCare as a Database Administrator.
 In 2018, Brandon made the move north to Los Angeles, where he is the Lead Database Administrator for Cedars-Sinai Medical Center.

 See what’s in Brandon’s Real Cajun Recipe Box.